: Shawn Linehan

 (Courtesy of Hapa Pizza)

-Pies with a Chinese, Vietnamese or Korean Twist
+Pies With a Japanese, Vietnamese or Korean Twist

-From their humble beginnings as a vendor at the Beaverton Farmers Market, Beaverton’s Hapa Pizza, is on the rise at its brick-and-mortar space downtown.
-They’ve even earned national acclaim in 2024 on the New York Times’ list of “22 of the Best Pizza Places in the United States.”
+From its humble beginnings as a vendor at the Beaverton Farmers Market, Hapa Pizza is on the rise at its brick-and-mortar space in downtown Beaverton.
+It even earned national acclaim in 2024 on the New York Times’ list of “22 of the Best Pizza Places in the United States.”
 The specialties here are Asian-inspired Neapolitan pizzas — a fusion of cultures just like the family behind the business.
-Try the pizza with Chinese barbecue pork, bok choy, green onions, honey drizzle and Kewpie mayo, or the pho pie with stewed brisket, pho sauce, bean sprouts and more.
+Try the Korean burrata pizza with spicy sauce, Thai basil and marinated cucumbers, or the pho pie with stewed brisket, pho sauce, bean sprouts and more.

 LoLo’s Boss Pizza in Troutdale keeps it simple with chicken and basil on its Sand Island pizza but adds some pizzazz with a Thai peanut sauce.
-Newly opened Wild Child Pizza in Portland, meanwhile, takes wild flavors and textures and combines them with their unique sourdough Detroit-inspired pizza crust.
-Think umami-packed Asian flavors like okonomiyaki (a savory Japanese pancake) and bonito flakes (smoked and fermented skipjack tuna), as well as American comfort foods like Nashville hot chicken and tater tots.
+Wild Child Pizza in Portland, meanwhile, takes wild flavors and textures and combines them with its unique sourdough Detroit-inspired pizza crust.
+Specials include creative Asian flavors like okonomiyaki (a savory Japanese pancake) or American comfort foods like Nashville hot chicken and tater tots.

 Shot of pizza topped with seafood ingredients.